Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 27 September 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union (EU) member companies and non-EU (Serbia and Ukraine) member companies) was 1,054 TWh.
+- As of 27 September 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) was 1,054 TWh.
 The inventories were 4.3 % higher than one month ago and 0.1 % lower than one year earlier, and 121 TWh higher than the five-year average.
 In September, the LNG inventories fell below the same month last year for the first time in the past year.
 The stored volume on 27 September 2020 representing 95% of the working capacity, is within the past five-year range of 78% - 95% at the time of the year.
 While the volume was about the same as at the same time last year, the storage capacity increased by about 20 TWh, resulting in a slight decrease in the utilisation rate of working capacity compared to the same month last year.
 The inventory levels in the high-gas-demand period from November will depend on two factors.
 One is the temperature in winter.
 Last year, as a warm winter in Europe and Asia resulted in an excess of natural gas supply, the gas stored in European storage facilities had difficulties finding places to go.
 As the other factor, if the COVID-19 further hinders the economic recovery and suppress gas demand, the storage capacity utilisation rate may be kept higher than 50% as it was in spring 2020.

 Compiled based on data from Gas Infrastructure Europe, Aggregated Gas Storage Inventory (AGSI).
 As the inventory data is available for the period only after January 2011, the five-year average is applicable only after January 2016.

 Latest Developments in Major Natural Gas and LNG Projects